Dynaway EAM puts the power back where it belongs - with Luck Stone users

 In the Dynaway EAM solution, workers can easily enter information and quickly find what is important to them using Dynamics AX personalised role centres.
 Each role, such as foreman, mechanic or maintenance materials coordinator, has specific work queues set up for relevant tasks in a user interface that is designed for ease of use and efficiency.

-“Our people can enter and access information, and carry out their work much faster now, with the old EAM system, they needed to enter twice as much information, and they had to jump around to different screens to find it.
+“Our people can enter and access information, and carry out their work much faster now,” Jordan says.
+“With the old EAM system, they needed to enter twice as much information, and they had to jump around to different screens to find it.
 Now, the solution is intuitive and familiar, like the Microsoft programs we’re used to.
 Searching is quick, easy, and intuitive and it requires minimal data-entry to create a record.
 We just saw our people take to it right away.”

 Just walk up and use the mobile solution

 The EAM system takes just hours to learn, and the mobile client is even simpler – it requires just five minutes of training.